web-illinois/toolkit-management/documentation/README.md

 This is a guideline for developers to create new components for the Toolkit.

 ## Creating a new repository
 Create a new repository.
 It should have a topic of "illinois-toolkit" and be a self-contained repository.
+It should only have one component, with the exception if there are secondary components that are only used in the main component.

 It should have the following branches:
 * **main**: the main branch, production.
 This should be the default branch.